lspevak/scrumblr/README.markdown

 - seven new colors of Postit-like cards, so 14 cards in 3 sizes are available now - v.
 0.9.0
 - upgrade of socket.io library (trying to solve time-out issues), extend max. board dimensions - v.
 0.9.1
 - rotate card colours on button click - v.
 0.10
+- minor refactoring: use only fonts from local server - v.
+0.11
+- select multiple cards using mouse (click on board and select area with cards) and then press DELETE to remove them - v.
+0.11
 - ...

 ![Extensions and fixes](scrumblr_extensions_2020.png)